Intro: QA Documentation

 - Bug number or a link to it in Jira (if the test is not passed).

 A checklist is a relatively simple document.
-How is it created properly?
+Here are few useful hints on creating it:

 - Add a complete list of modules, pages, sections, or other elements that need to be tested.